jhjdev/bartender-order-service/README.md

 # bartender-order-service

-A simple bartender Order service example app with a NodeJS API backend and a ReactJS frontend.
+A simple bartender order service example app with a NodeJS API backend and a ReactJS frontend.

 To install: